Common Cold Prevention

 How Much Hand Washing Is Enough to Prevent Colds?

-You should wash hands frequently throughout the day -- before and after you eat, after using the bathroom, after school, and after handling any contaminants like raw meat, unwashed vegetables, or garbage.
+You should wash hands often throughout the day.
+For example, do it before and after you eat, after using the bathroom, after school, and after handling any raw meat, unwashed vegetables, or garbage.

 Also wash your hands after coughing, sneezing, blowing your nose, or touching your pet.
-If you are babysitting, wash before and after changing a baby's diapers and before and after feedings.
+If you're babysitting, wash before and after changing a baby's diapers and before and after feedings.

 Keep an alcohol-based sanitizer for hands if a sink is unavailable.
-It should be at least 60% alcohol to clean hands.
+It should be at least 60% alcohol.

 Rub the entire surface of your hands, fingers, and wrist with the sanitizer until dry.
 You can use this throughout the day if you're not near a bathroom.
 Follow up with a thorough hand scrub when you're near a sink to prevent buildup of the sanitizer.